SandroLinux/kagi-extension/README.md

 Kagi: https://kagi.com/
 Thank you to the team at Kagi for making this extension possible.
 ## How to install
+The Kagi extension is now available on the firefox store: https://addons.mozilla.org/firefox/addon/kagi/
+## How to run it from source
-You can get it (once you downloaded the code) running by going to about:debugging in firefox and clicking the "this firefox" link and clicking "Load Temporany Add-on" and finding the main manifest.json file from my code.
-The Add-on should hit the Firefox Add-on store soon.
+You can get it (once you downloaded the code) running by going to about:debugging in firefox and clicking the "this firefox" link and clicking "Load Temporany Add-on" and finding the main manifest.json file from my code